nlarn/nlarn/README.md

 ## Game configuration

-You can predefine some settings in the file nlarn.ini.
+You can predefine some settings in the file `nlarn.ini`.
 You can find a sample file in the installation directory; copy and rename it to the directory specific to your operating system.
-The game looks for nlarn.ini in the directory

-	~/.nlarn

-on Linux, BSD and MacOS X or
+The game looks for `nlarn.ini` in the directory `~/.nlarn` on Linux, BSD and MacOS X or `%LOCALAPPDATA%\nlarn` on Windows.

-	%LOCALAPPDATA%\nlarn

-on Windows.